LISBON AQUEDUCT

 free with the Lisboa Card.

-How: Metro - Rato Station for the museum; Campolide train station for views of the aqueduct.
+How: Metro - Rato station for the museum; Tram 24 for the aqueduct.

 Arpad Szenes - Vieira da Silva Museum - The gallery of two great 20th-century artists.